asmaamirkhan/MLKitDemo/README.md

 # 🔥 MLKit Demo
-A demo app for FireBase ML-Kit which is a mobile SDK provided by Google to bring Google's machine learning expertise to mobile apps in a powerful yet easy-to-use way
+A demo app for Firebase ML-Kit which is a mobile SDK provided by Google to bring Google's machine learning expertise to mobile apps in a powerful yet easy-to-use way

 > Now it is in beta release 👩‍🔬